Rural sociology: Community Development or Rural Development

+Rural Health

+The sociology of rural health can be contextualized with rural poverty and rural demography.
+Key themes in rural health studies include affordability, social determinants of health, disability, mental health, poverty, and education.
+In the book, “Rural Populations and Health: Determinants, Disparities, and Solutions” by Richard A. Crosby et al., key determinants of rural health are geography, occupation, infrastructure, demographics, digital divide, access to health care, social capital, and political voice.

+Rural areas have more children and elderly residents, as well as more unemployment and underemployment.
+The average income per capita is $7,000 lower in rural areas compared to urban areas, so rural residents often delay seeking healthcare due to cost.
+Rural areas have decreased life expectancy.

+Jobs in rural areas in agriculture, logging, mining, and fishing can be hazardous – occupational injuries are more common in rural areas than in urban communities.
+Larger distances to travel for healthcare can limit access.
+Limited access to healthcare correlates with higher rates of chronic disease.
+Healthcare labor shortages, lack of affordability, and geographic and cultural factors affect the ability to access healthcare.
+The sociology of rural health lies in the intersection of people, politics, environment, history, and economic opportunity.

 Mission statements

 The mission statements of university departments of rural sociology have expanded to include more topics, such as sustainable development.
 For example, at the University of Missouri the mission is:

 "The Department of Rural Sociology at the University of Missouri employs the theoretical and methodological tools of rural sociology to address challenges of the 21st century – preserving our natural resources, providing safe and nutritious food for an expanding population, adapting to climate changes, and maintaining sustainable rural livelihoods."

 The University of Wisconsin set up one of the first departments of rural sociology.
 It has now dropped the term "rural" and changed its name to the "Department of Community and Environmental Sociology."
 Similarly, the Rural Sociology Program at the University of Kentucky has evolved into the.
 "Department of Community and Leadership Development," while transferring the graduate program in rural sociology to the Sociology Department.
 Cornell University's department of rural sociology has also changed its name to the department of Development Sociology.